Dr. Karen Uhlenbeck Is The First Woman To Win The ‘Nobel Prize Of Math’

 Jonas Cho Walsgard notes that Dr. Uhlenbeck has not just aided the world of math, but also the world of theoretical physics, helping with “better model concepts from particle physics string theory and general relativity.”
 Uhlenbeck wasn’t always obsessed with math, preferring to delve into the world of science, reading hefty scientific journals from an early age.
 But she started her formal education at the University of Michigan with honors math, and then went to Brandeis University for her graduate work, earning a Ph.D. in mathematics.

-Dr. Uhlenbeck explains that she got a lot of resistance from the other students and professors as she was one of a few women in the department.
+Dr. Uhlenbeck explains that she got a lot of resistance from the other students and professors because she was one of a few women in the department.

 “We were told that we couldn’t do math because we were women.
 [But] I liked doing what I wasn’t supposed to do.
 It was a sort of legitimate rebellion.”